LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

    $ git clone --recursive https://github.com/LLNL/RAJA.git

-The ``--recursive`` argument above is needed to pull in other projects that we use as Git *submodules*.
-Currently, these submodule dependencies are:
+The ``--recursive`` argument above is needed to pull in other projects RAJA depends on as Git *submodules*.
+Currently, RAJA submodule dependencies
+are:

 - `BLT build system <https://github.com/LLNL/blt>`_
 - `Camp portable utility library <https://github.com/LLNL/camp>`_
 - `NVIDIA CUB <https://github.com/NVlabs/cub>`_

 You probably don't need to know much about these other projects to start using RAJA.
-But, if you want to know more, click on the links above.
+But, if you want to know more about them, click on the links above.

-.. note:: The CMake variable ``CUB_DIR`` will be automatically set to the
-          location of the cub submodule library when CUDA is enabled; to use a different version of the cub library, install it and set the ``CUB_DIR`` variable to the desired location when running CMake.

 After running the clone command, a copy of the RAJA repository will reside in a ``RAJA`` subdirectory where you ran the clone command.
 You will be on the